-2See the critique by Marx (1844, especially 559).
+2 See the critique by Marx (1844, especially 559).

-$^{^3}$ Of course, this is not excluded a priori neither by methodological individualism nor by the notion of property rights.
+3 Of course, this is not excluded a priori either by methodological individualism or by the notion of property rights.
 It is interesting, however, to note how little attention is paid to the social conditions of production within this line of thought.